Mickey Mouse and Asterix escape French tax hike -- for now

 Parc Asterix, less than an hour's drive north of Paris, charges children 30 euros and enchanted grown-ups 40 euros to relive the legendary Roman-repelling feats of the plucky Gallic warrior and his colleagues, according to the park's webpage.

-Minister Pecresse says other holiday and leisure offers are taxed at the near-20 percent VAT rate and in hard times there is no reason to continue a theme park discount introduced in the 1980s under last Socialist President Francois Mitterrand.
+Minister Pecresse says other holiday and leisure offers are taxed at the near-2 percent VAT rate and in hard times there is no reason to continue a theme park discount introduced in the 1980s.

 (Writing by Brian Love, editing by Paul Casciato)